 Nonprofit Marketing is difficult.
-If you are a Marketer for a Non-Profit, you likely know that your NPO has limited Marketing resources, such as time, knowledge, money and equipment.
-How to Market effectively with these limited resources?
+If you are a Non-Profit Marketer, you know that your NPO has limited resources: little money, scarce time, little to zero equipment.

 Finding alternatives for paid marketing

 Whereas for-profits invest money in paid marketing strategies like SEA and Paid Social, Nonprofits often don’t have the budget to invest in paid ads.
 This means you need to spend your money more carefully, even when you do have the resources to go paid.